Today you are going to learn how to steal your competitors content and use it against them to get backlinks and social signals.

 I don’t think I need to go into too much detail with this audience on how to retrace links.
-For example, Matt has a tutorial that is completely dedicated to this.
+For example, Matt has a tutorial that is completely dedicated to competitor backlink analysis.

 Plug in the post link and start collecting backlinks.
-Check out Matt’s post comparing the best backlink checkers.
+Check out Matt’s post to find the best backlink checker.

 Contacting Our Target Audience